top of page

 Talk with your neighbour

 This is recommended by the EPA as a first step.
 Hopefully, your neighbour will be concerned about how their smoke may be affecting your health and your ability to enjoy your home and will agree to stop using their heater or to reduce the levels of smoke pollution.
 It may help to provide information about the health impacts to your neighbour including the harms of wood smoke for their own health, as well as those around them.
-It may also be useful for them know that (in some areas, such as Victoria and the ACT), there are government rebates they can get to pay for the cost of switching to a healthier form of heating.
-Asthma Australia have produced a flyer about these rebate schemes (in Vic and ACT) you may wish to put in the letter boxes in your area (see attached - but you can also find via the Asthma Australia website).
+Unfortunately, the rebate scheme to assist households to switch to healthier forms of heating in Victoria - no longer includes wood heating.
+However, it is worth keeping an eye on any home heating rebates that might become available in the future for replacing wood heaters - see current Victorian rebates (which do not include wood heaters currently) Heating and cooling for households (energy.vic.gov.au) .
+Asthma Australia have a range of information about wood smoke and the impact on health, including information encouraging people to switch to healthier heating.
+You may wish to print off some of the information on their website and put in the letter boxes in your area (Make the switch from wood heaters - Asthma Australia .
 This may help raise the awareness of your neighbours about the harms of wood smoke including for households who don't currently have a wood heater but might be considering installing one.

 While some people may be amendable to changing their burning practices, others consider burning wood in their own home to be something that they have a right to do.
 Unfortunately, in most areas across Australia there are minimal restrictions on the use of wood heaters.
 The lack of public awareness about the health and environmental harms and the lack of government restrictions on wood smoke pollution has the effect of reinforcing this 'rights' view.